-The slim USB CCD requires no control box or powerOur modern slim USB CCD uses a single 10m USB cable (supplied with the camera) for power as well as 16-bit image collection and exposure control.
+The slim USB CCD requires no control box or powerOur modern slim USB CCD uses 10m amplified USB cables (supplied with the camera) for power as well as 16-bit image collection and exposure control.
 You need a computer to display real-time images, not a TV monitor, but the slim USB CCD has much higher grey-scale resolution as well as being a little more efficient.
 It has the same spatial resolution and costs the same as the video CCD.

 All components of the slim USB camera can be easily replaced.

 To control this camera and display the image on a PC, you need special software (included with the camera).

 The fast FLIR, BASLER and ZWO CMOS Cameras

 All our small x-ray or neutron cameras can be supplied with an optional FLIR (Point Grey), BASLER or ZWO CMOS camera when high frame rates are required (up to 41 fps).
 Dark current noise is higher for CMOS cameras, limiting them to shorter exposures of up to minutes, but cooled versions with the 3000x3000 pixel IMX533 can also be provided.

 The IMX174 is currently the best small Sony CMOS detector for low-light imaging.
 It is a relatively large sensor, with big pixels favouring light capture, with high Quantum Efficiency.
 The ZWO camera is powered by a USB cable, and the FLIR GigE version by a powered GigE cable.